freerange/git-deploy/README.markdown

         set :remote, "origin"
         # specify the deployment branch
         set :branch, "master"
+        # specify the RAILS_ENV used by db:migrate. defaults to production
+        set :environment, "staging"
         # sudo will only be used to create the deployment directory
         set :use_sudo, true
         # the remote host is read automatically from your git remote specification